fenxu/azure-powershell-docs-prod/azure/MSOnline/v1/Get-MsolDomainFederationSettings.md

 # Get-MsolDomainFederationSettings

 ## SYNOPSIS
-Retrieves settings for a federated domain.
+Gets key settings for a federated domain.

 ## SYNTAX